Swaanid/Breast-Cancer-Detection/README.md

 Evaluate the performance of different machine learning models based on accuracy, precision, and recall.
 Use data preprocessing techniques like scaling, PCA, and exploratory data analysis to improve model performance.
 ## Steps Implemented
-**Convert Diagnosis Data to Numerical**: Converted categorical diagnosis labels to numerical values for processing.
-**Standard Scaling**: Scaled the features to ensure consistent ranges and improve model performance.
-**Exploratory Data Analysis (EDA)**: Analyzed the dataset to understand patterns and relationships between features.
-**Outlier Detection**: Identified and handled outliers to improve model robustness.
-**Principal Component Analysis (PCA)**: Reduced dimensionality to enhance computational efficiency and reduce noise.
-**Modeling**: Implemented various machine learning algorithms to classify breast cancer cases.
+**Convert Diagnosis Data to Numerical**: Converted categorical diagnosis labels to numerical values for processing.// **Standard Scaling**: Scaled the features to ensure consistent ranges and improve model performance.// **Exploratory Data Analysis (EDA)**: Analyzed the dataset to understand patterns and relationships between features.// **Outlier Detection**: Identified and handled outliers to improve model robustness.// **Principal Component Analysis (PCA)**: Reduced dimensionality to enhance computational efficiency and reduce noise.// **Modeling**: Implemented various machine learning algorithms to classify breast cancer cases.//
 ## Models and Results
 The following machine learning models were evaluated on the dataset: